AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/prerequisites.md

 ---
-title: [!DNL Upgrade Compatibility Tool] Prerequisites
+title: "[!DNL Upgrade Compatibility Tool] Prerequisites"
 description: Verify that your system meets the requirements necessary to run the [!DNL Upgrade Compatibility Tool] for your Adobe Commerce project.
 ---